Miatta Fahnbulleh: Parliamentary career

-In the 2024 general election, she was elected in Peckham with a reduced majority.
-On 9 July 2024, Fahnbulleh was appointed as a junior minister (Parliamentary Under-Secretary of State) in the Department for Energy Security and Net Zero.
+In the 2024 general election, Fahnbulleh was elected in a new seat called Peckham, with a lower share of the vote than Labour had had in 2019 in Camberwell and Peckham.
+On 9 July 2024, she was appointed as Parliamentary Under-Secretary of State for Energy Consumers.
+In the 2025 cabinet reshuffle, she became Parliamentary Under-Secretary of State for Devolution, Faith and Communities.